sassafrastech/gather-docs/pricing.md

 A 90-day trial period will be allowed so that communities can fully explore the system before subscribing.
 This period can be extended upon request to accommodate community budget schedules.

+Gather is always free for communities in the planning or forming stages that have not started living together.

 ### Community, Not Capital

 Software is expensive to build and many software companies rely on funding from private investors to get off the ground.